 Do you want to protect your computer and the information it contains from viruses?
-See how you can do it both easily and free.
+See how you can do it both easy and free.

 The first thing to consider when it comes to computer security is your antivirus – the most important piece of protection for your computer.
 Here are the 3 best options for antiviruses depending on your computer and needs: